GSTT-CSC/gstt-csc.github.io/_pages/fellowship_info.md

 Fellows are matched with an expert AI supervisor and team to gain experience in real-world applications of clinical AI.
 Fellows gain skills and knowledge relevant to the full life cycle of healthcare AI from a bespoke programme of teaching aligned with the Clinical AI Curriculum developed by the faculty.
 As a lasting legacy of the fellowship, fellows become part of a uniquely networked community of interest within the healthcare AI community.

+This unique programme is featured as an exemplar in upskilling clinicians for AI transformation in both the *[NHS Long Term Workforce Plan (2023)](https://www.england.nhs.uk/wp-content/uploads/2023/06/nhs-long-term-workforce-plan-v1.2.pdf#page=74)* and the NHS AI Lab report, *[Developing Healthcare Workers' Confidence in AI (2022)](https://digital-transformation.hee.nhs.uk/binaries/content/assets/digital-transformation/dart-ed/developingconfidenceinai-oct2022.pdf#page=68)*.
+The fellowship builds directly from the recommendation of the *[Topol Review (2019)](https://topol.hee.nhs.uk/wp-content/uploads/HEE-Topol-Review-2019.pdf#page=8)* to create posts for clinicians with dedicated time to implement AI technologies.

 <h3 style>Fellowship Faculty</h3>
 The faculty of the NHS Fellowship in Clinical AI is based in the Clinical Scientific Computing team and comprises:
 - [Haris Shuaib](/team_member/haris.html),  Director